softwarecrash/OmegaFaker/README.md

 # OmegaFaker
-A Faker for Greenworks GW and other Battery types Omega Port faking
+A Faker for Greenworks GW and other Battery types Omega Port to run varius devices with other batterys

 Tested with:
 - Greenworks Leaf Blower 40V - Works!